Havreholm Slot: F. Culmsee & Søn

-Gavreholm was from then on continued as a branch of the principal factory site in Copenhagen.
+Havreholm was from then on continued as a branch of the principal factory site in Copenhagen.
 The writer Henrik Pontoppidan rented the house in 1886 and his son was born there the following year.
 The paper factory closed in 1889.
 The buildings were then used for producing wooden products but the factory burned in 1897 and was later rebuilt in a more strategic location near Kvistgaard railway station.
 All remains of the industrial buildings were removed in 1910.